purduesigbots/pros-docs/v5/okapi/api/control/async/async-controller-factory.rst

- ikp                 The P term gain. ikD                 The D term gain. ikF                 The Feed-Forward gain. iTPR                The sensor ticks per revolution (see ``VelMath`` docs). iderivativeFilter   The filter to use for filtering the derivative term.
+ ikp                 The P term gain. ikD                 The D term gain. ikF                 The Feed-Forward gain. ikSF                A Feed-Forward gain to counteract static friction. iTPR                The sensor ticks per revolution (see ``VelMath`` docs). iderivativeFilter   The filter to use for filtering the derivative term.
 =================== ===================================================================